Dates

 - Presentation of Pablo Redondo's book: Conversar con los amigos absentes.
 Epistolarios en la historia de la filosofia (El Desvelo Ediciones, 2024).
 The Roman philosopher and politician Cicero defined letters as a "conversation between absent friends."
 Pablo Redondo, a doctor in Philosophy and a secondary school teacher in this subject, has taken up this Ciceronian idea to write a magnificent book, both for its careful and elegant style and for its precise and rigorous content.
 The book is made up of 21 chapters that describe some of these epistolary conversations between leading philosophers in the history of philosophy.

-• November 7th:
+• November 7:

-Masterfully using myths and literary traditions, turning to subtle and original interpretations and reflections, he speaks of the human need for public activity, leading to aspects as classic, but innovative in their formulation, as nihilism, civilization, paideia, virtue, responsibility ..., framed in a context that socially and culturally concerns and challenges us.
+Masterfully using myths and literary traditions, using subtle and original interpretations and reflections, he speaks of the human need for public activity, leading to aspects as classic, but innovative in their formulation, as nihilism, civilization, paideia, virtue, responsibility ..., framed in a context that socially and culturally concerns and challenges us.

 • November 21: